Funded by Senate Bill 1407

 How much land is required for the project?

 Approximately 3.5 acres are required for the courthouse and associated surface parking.

 What potential sites have been considered?

-The AOC and the PAG considered more than six sites, but ultimately focused on two potential sites― one in downtown Delano and the other near the Delano Municipal Airport.
+The Judicial Council and the PAG considered more than six sites, but ultimately focused on two potential sites― one in downtown Delano and the other near the Delano Municipal Airport.
 The downtown site is approximately 3.5 acres of the Delano Redevelopment Agency’s property at the southeast corner of 11th Avenue and Fremont Street.
 The second site is approximately 3.5 acres of an 11-acre parcel at the northwest corner of Wolloomes Avenue and Lexington Avenue.
 The State Public Works Board (SPWB) approved these sites on April 8, 2011.
-Although the AOC and PAG seriously considered the downtown site, the Lexington Avenue site is now considered the best site for the project.
-Pending completion of environmental review, the AOC will request approval of acquisition of the Lexington/Woollomes site by SPWB in spring 2012.
+Although the Judicial Council and PAG seriously considered the downtown site, the Lexington Avenue site is now considered the best site for the project.
+Pending completion of environmental review, the Judicial Council will request approval of acquisition of the Lexington/Woollomes site by SPWB in spring 2012.

 Who is the lead agency for CEQA?
 How and when are environmental reviews being conducted?

-The AOC is the lead agency for environmental review under the California Environmental Quality Act (CEQA).
-The AOC has developed and issued a draft mitigated negative declaration for the project, available under the "Background" on this web page.
+The Judicial Council is the lead agency for environmental review under the California Environmental Quality Act (CEQA).
+The Judicial Council has developed and issued a draft mitigated negative declaration for the project, available under the "Background" on this web page.
 The CEQA public comment period began on November 29 and ends on December 28, 2011.